 Lena Waithe of Master of None fame disappoints in her performance.
 As a collective, the Ready Player One ensemble reeks of inexperience.
 That’s fine, though.
 A-listers do not make an appearance.
 However, one actor stood out to me.
 Mark Rylance’s Halliday was phenomenal.
 Playing a socially inept super genius is a tall task.
 His expressions were not gimmicky unlike the visual ploys of this film.
 Rylance nailed his speaking cadence and body language in the somewhat limited role.
 Conversely, he could not save this cast from underwhelming.
 Once the third act hits, everything goes down the drain.
 The plot becomes dull and predictable.
 The effects grow tiresome.
 Sheridan’s Wade Watts loses any momentum he gained prior.
 It all comes down to storytelling.
 Some critics praised this film for enhancing the plot’s direction from its book adaptation.
 Despite not reading the book, this plot bored me to tears.

 Yeah, I shed a few tears.
 After so much yawning, it’s just natural y’know?
 Although there were high hopes for Ready Player One, it proves one thing in the end.
 Steven Spielberg is a legend — who has officially exited his prime.
 Don’t fret, Steve.
 You’ve served your four decades.
 No one can say anything to you.
 Your legacy speaks for itself.
 However, with poor nerd depictions (in a nerd era) and larger-than-life ambitions, Ready Player One whiffs at an opportunity to leave a mark in our current decade.
 An uprise from oppression story has a lot of potential.
-Though here Spielberg and crew leave out nearly all compelling details.
+Yet here Spielberg and crew leave out nearly all compelling details.
 They write off the events leading up to the film in a few lines, leaving barren land from which this story attempts to grow.
 Better luck next time.